Battle of Coire Na Creiche: Background

 The Macleod and MacDonald Clans had been long at feud.
 Rory Mòr MacLeod (Ruaraidh MacLeòid) attempted to make peace, offering the hand of his sister, Margaret Macleod, in marriage to Donald Gorm Mòr MacDonald (Dòmhnall Gorm Mòr MacDhòmhnall).
 The marriage itself was subject to a contract called a handfast.
-In a handfast arrangement, a man and woman lived together as man and wife for up to a year and a day.
+In a handfast arrangement, a man and woman lived together as husband and wife for up to a year and a day.
 If, during this period, the woman bore a male child to be heir, then marriage would result.
 If not, then both parties returned to their respective families.

 After a year and a day, Margaret MacLeod had not borne a child, male or female.
 Furthermore, at some point during this year, she had lost the sight in one eye.
 Donald MacDonald, having no further use for Margaret MacLeod, decided to send her back to her brother.
 He tied her, facing backwards, onto a one-eyed horse, led by a one-eyed servant and followed by a one-eyed mongrel dog, and sent all four back to Dunvegan Castle.
 Rory MacLeod, incensed by the insult to his sister, and ultimately to himself and his clan, once again declared war on the clan MacDonald.
 He devastated the Trotternish peninsula in the north of Skye, which prompted MacDonald to attack MacLeod land in Harris.
 These battles became known as the Wars of the One-Eyed Woman.